US Economic Weekly Update

 Our weekly update of the developments and key themes around the US economy

-• Increased downside risks to growth and a more front-loaded inflation shock is likely to lead the Fed delivering three consecutive cuts from December 2025 through March 2026
+• Increased downside risks to growth and a more front-loaded inflation shock are likely to lead the Fed delivering three consecutive cuts from December 2025 through March 2026.

 • Our overview highlights the key releases of US economic market data